Movie ranch: Spahn Movie Ranch

 The Spahn Movie Ranch is a 55 acre property located on Santa Susana Pass in the Simi Hills above Chatsworth, California.
 The Spahn Movie Ranch, once owned by silent film actor William S. Hart, was used to film many westerns, particularly from the 1940s to the 1960s, including Duel in the Sun, and episodes of television's Bonanza and The Lone Ranger.
 A western town set was located at the ranch.

 Dairy farmer George Spahn purchased the 55 acres in 1953, from former owners Lee and Ruth McReynolds.
 Spahn added more sets and rental horses, making it a popular location for horseback riding among locals.
 This continued to be the location for various B movie and TV series film until the late 1960s.
-As the westerns genre became less popular, however, the ranch became almost deserted.
+As the western genre became less popular, however, the ranch became almost deserted.
 The Spahn Ranch was the primary headquarters of the infamous Manson Family by 1968.

 Spahn allowed the Manson group to live there rent-free in exchange for housework and sexual favors from the group's women, according to TIME.
 The ranch was the base for the group's murder of Sharon Tate and six others over a two-day period in August 1969.

 The ranch and some residents are depicted in the Quentin Tarantino film Once Upon a Time in Hollywood.
 The scenes for the movie were actually filmed at Corriganville Park in Simi Valley.

 A 1970 mountain wildfire destroyed the film set and the residential structures.
 The site that was the Spahn Movie Ranch is now part of the Santa Susana Pass State Historic Park.
 Spahn died in 1974.